josh-collinsworth/joco-sveltekit/src/routes/blog/posts/8-student-portfolio-mistakes.md

 This is such a simple problem that I'm honestly surprised at the frequency with which I see it, but it keeps cropping up again and again.
 For whatever reason, graphic design students often try to push an image beyond its limits.
 Maybe it's because this practice is more common (and slightly less damaging) on the web.
 But in print, it never works.

+Printed images should ideally be 300dpi or higher, <em>especially</em> in a student design portfolio.
+If the image you've selected isn't 300dpi at the size you have it, either shrink it or find a new one.

-<Highlight>Printed images should ideally be 300dpi or higher, <em>especially</em> in a student design portfolio.
-If the image you've selected isn't 300dpi at the size you have it, either shrink it or find a new one.</Highlight>
+<Callout class="former-highlight">Printed images should ideally be 300dpi or higher, <em>especially</em> in a student design portfolio.
+If the image you've selected isn't 300dpi at the size you have it, either shrink it or find a new one.</Callout>

 And by the way: one of the most glorious things about being a graphic design student is that your work is not bound by the same rules and laws that govern professional work.
 You can legally use virtually any image you can find as part of your design, provided you're using it for student work and you aren't taking credit for or profiting directly from it.
 So get on Google and adjust those image search parameters.
 Find something great.
 And _big_.
 And if you absolutely _must_ use an image that's below 300dpi, figure out how to disguise it.
 Show some Photoshop skills.
 (Adding subtle grain can be an effective technique.)
 Not many things mar a design as noticeably and glaringly as visible pixels do.